expanse-org/ens-registrar-dapp/README.md

-# Ethereum Name Service Registrar DApp
+# Expanse Name Service Registrar DApp

-This app allows you to register a .dapp domain name, for use in expanse decentralized applications and compatible blockchain browsers.
+This app allows you to register a .exp domain name, for use in expanse decentralized applications and compatible blockchain browsers.

 Check [expanse.domains](https://expanse.domains/) for more information about the ENS.